SHORT HISTORY OF ITALIAN LANGUAGE

 The great Tuscan writers of the Middle Ages

 With its economic development, also the culture grew, giving birth to Tuscan writers such as Dante, Petrarca, and Boccaccio.
-They wrote beautiful and important literature works in the vernacular Florentine that quickly spread and became very famous throughout Italy becoming an inspiration for all the other writers born in the following centuries.
+They wrote beautiful and important literary works in the vernacular Florentine that quickly spread and became very famous throughout Italy becoming an inspiration for all the other writers born in the following centuries.

 The Florentine vernacular as a cultured language

-Great Tuscan scientists and artists (Leonardo da Vinci, Galileo Galilei, Michelangelo, Botticelli, Machiavelli, etc.) contribute the growth of the Florentine vulgar using it instead of Latin.
+Great Tuscan scientists and artists (Leonardo da Vinci, Galileo Galilei, Michelangelo, Botticelli, Machiavelli, etc.) contribute to the growth of the Florentine vulgar using it instead of Latin.
 The vernacular dialects continued to be spoken in the other regions of Italy because of the low literacy.

 The Florentine spreads in Italy

-The Italian language and the unity of Italy
+The Italian language and the Unity of Italy

 The most important was the Milanese writer Alessandro Manzoni, with his most important work, The Betrothed.
 It was the main contributor to the Risorgimento that led to the unity of Italy in 1861 when Italian regions became a single independent state.